jojidemillo/azure-ai-agent-demo/README.md

 2. Note your project endpoint URL
 3. Ensure you have appropriate permissions

+### 1.5.
+Model Deployment Setup
+Before creating AI agents, you need a deployed model:
+1. **Navigate to Models** in your Azure AI Foundry project
+2. **Deploy a model** from the catalog (check Microsoft documentation for supported models)
+3. **Note the deployment name** (this will be used in your code configuration)
+4. **Verify deployment status** and ensure sufficient quota is allocated
+5. **Test model accessibility** from your project

+⚠️ **Important**: Not all deployable models are supported by Azure AI Foundry Agent Service.

 ### 2. Azure App Registration (Service Principal)
 1. Go to **Azure Portal** → **Microsoft Entra ID** → **App registrations**
 2. Create **New registration** with a descriptive name